Author scoops Global Award

 Dr Trent’s vision for these awards is to empower women everywhere to reclaim their sacred dreams and call in women across the globe to unite and pave the way towards a better future for all.

-It can be challenging to create change in the world and Chido gives this advice for others thinking about following their calling to make a difference.
+It can be challenging to create change in the world however man and women must work towards making a difference on people's lives.
 We have to work collectively, men and women together ‘Individualism makes you who you are as a human, but to be humane we need the spirit of ‘Ubuntu’.
-We indeed need to work collectively to change the world for women.
+We indeed need to work collectively to change the world for women; and to contribute to creating change for women, as individuals at national level and globally for all women and girls.

 Comments